bertolo1988/saco/README.md

 ...you avoid the following common mistakes:

 * using development servers in production
-* poluting your front end project with several dependencies that are only used in the production server launch
+* poluting your front end project with extra dependencies
 * having your front end app on the same server of your back end server
 * using non [nodejs](https://nodejs.org/en/) solutions
-* misconfiguration
+* incomplete production configuration

 and benefit from having: